Become a Home Energy Rater for Residential New Construction ProjectsA certified Home Energy Rater provides solutions.

 - 1 Attend Rater Training classes.

 - First, locate an accredited Energy Rater Training organization.
 The organizations are listed on the Residential Energy Services Network’s (RESNET) website.
-Some training providers offer their training online.
-Please consult RESNET’s map to find training events near you.

 - It is a good idea to begin preparing early for rater training by studying the materials recommended by the training organization you have selected.